denisdubochevalier/hyprland-minimizer/doc/hyprland-minimizer.5.md

 - **Type:** Integer
 - **Default:** `2`

+## auto_unminimize_on_focus

+When set to true, the application will automatically restore the window if during its poll it detects that it is focused.
+Use it to have hyprland-minimizer interact nicely with docks such as hypr-dock.

+- **Type:** Boolean
+- **Default:** `false`

 # EXAMPLES

 Here is an example of a config.toml file that uses rofi and restores windows to